Luna v. USC

 Dec.
 8, 2023: Plaintiffs file oppositions to demurrer and motion to strike

-March 27, 2024: Oral argument to be held on USC’s demurrer and motion to strike
+March 27, 2024: Oral argument on USC’s demurrer and motion to strike

 -